SpaceX has promised that future Starlink satellites will have sunshades so they don’t blocks astronomers’ views of the stars.

 Aquatic internet that sends data through light beams could enable divers to instantly transmit footage from under the sea to the surface.

-The is an indispensable communication tool, connecting tens of billions of devices worldwide, and yet we struggle to connect to the web from under water.
+The internet is an indispensable communication tool, connecting tens of billions of devices worldwide, and yet we struggle to connect to the web from under water.
 “People from both academia and industry want to monitor and explore underwater environments in detail,” explains the first author, Basem Shihada.
 Wireless internet under the sea would enable divers to talk without hand signals and send live data to the surface.

 After SpaceX’s eighth Starlink internet satellite launch, the company released a video of its Falcon 9 rocket jettisoning two $3 million fairings.